Matheus Lima

 Matheus Lima Da Silva (born 1 June 2003) is a Brazilian sprinter and hurdler specialising in the 400 metres and 400 metres hurdles.

 In March 2024, he ran the second fastest time in Brazilian history in the 400m, with a time of 44.52, behind only Sanderlei Parrela.
 With this, he qualified for the 2024 Summer Olympics.

 In April 2024, he obtained his second Olympic standard for the Paris 2024 Games, in the 400m hurdles, with a time of 48.55.

 In the debut of the 300 metres hurdles event, he clocked 33.98 seconds, the second best in the history of the event, behind only world record holder Karsten Warholm.

 Lima finished 2nd in the 400m hurdles event at the Shanghai leg of the 2025 Diamond League, with a time of 48.08.
 With this, he was 3rd in the world rankings for the event, behind Karster Warholm and fellow Brazilian Alison dos Santos.
 This time was also the 3rd best in Brazil's history in the event, behind only Alison dos Santos and Eronilde de Araújo.

-At the 2025 World Athletics Championships, he finished 10th in the 400m hurdles.
+At the 2025 World Athletics Championships, he finished 10th in the 400m hurdles, with a time of 48.16.

+In 2026, showing clear improvement, he began running the 400m hurdles in the 47-second range.
+In August 2026, he set a personal best by clocking 47.26 seconds at the Diamond League meet in Silesia, Poland, finishing third behind only Karsten Warholm and Alison dos Santos, ranking at the time among the top 20 athletes of all time in this event.